 An article on New York Observer caught my interest for being a lot of things (despite meta).
-It truly does seems that all blogs are excessively covering anything Apple and, for that reason Ryan Holiday thinks Apple events:
+It truly does seems that all blogs are excessively covering anything Apple and, for that reason Ryan Holiday thinks Apple events: “…a staged pseudo-event where the lazy media and a powerful corporation conspire to pad each other’s coffers.”
+While I think that’s a tad […]

-I’ve gotta say, writing can be some of the most difficult things I’ve ever tried to do.
-Some of the stuff I’ve written can easily (by most means) be considered garbage.
 Making something coherent and readable takes a certain command of the language as well as having some sort of story to tell.
 This might have always existed, but I seeing more and more a rise in articles, posts and other online information written in a language that is english, but not quite completely english.
 From that, there is also the backlash that tends to arise – some of it downright nasty.
 I’m sure you’ve seen them too, the articles that look like they might be useful, but ultimately fail a substance test.

 Across the web, this story was picked up and amplified, yet a basic Google search of the source company turned up zero information on the survey itself.
 Was this stuff hidden to the general public?
 Was anyone going to actually cite the source?
 How many reporting blogs appear to have read this survey?

 Most of these blogs offer a big question and tend tease some sort of substance, but when you get into the blog – your offered nothing more than an expansion on the initial question.
 The trouble with this is that you’re offered nothing in the way of new or useful information, and in more cases, the actual question was never answered.
 So, let me take you down a dark tunnel of questionable blogs and other pet-peeves of 2011.

 2010 will also be remembered for all of the amazing and interesting technology news – from the introduction of the iPad, to the nuances of privacy, to the rise of Android (and fall of RIM), to the domination by Facebook of practically every form of media (Howard Stern beware).
 Join me as I take a look at the big stories of 2010.